ibm-cloud-docs/netezza/security/saml-docs.md

 ```
 {: codeblock}

-`/ips/ssl-secret/server.pem` certificate should be configured on IDP.
+`/ips/ssl-secret/server.pem` certificate must be configured on IDP.

 Admin users can configure the following SAML configurations by using Cyclops: